markafitzgerald1/simulate-cribbage-games/README.md

 ## Current short to medium term goals

-- Add play decision analysis support by allowing the set of the initial simulation state to a post-discard, start or middle of play state and then simulating all possible initial plays to the end of the hand (or multiple hands); and
+- Add play decision analysis support by allowing the set of the initial simulation state to all post-discard, post-initial play states and then simulating all possible next plays to the end of the hand (or multiple hands);
+- Add multiple played hands or played hands to end of game simulation support; and
 - Increase confidence in implementation by adding further type hints (Python), type checking and unit tests.

 ## Past project goals

+- Add play decision analysis support by allowing the set of the initial simulation state to a post-discard, start or middle of first play to 31 state and then simulating all possible initial plays to the end of the hand (or multiple hands).
 - Provide efficient discard and play analysis factoring in the expected play points differential - to end of hand - above opponent for different possible discards or plays.
 (Extended to multi-hand or end of game with _game_ points differential also added as ultimate goal is winning - scored hand/play points is just a proxy for ultimately scored _game_ points.)